 Distilled vinegar is not really useful for cooking, but it does make a dandy cleaner.

 What vinegars are made from depends on where you are in the world.
 In the Middle East, dates or raisins are often used.
 In Western Europe, you might see honey vinegar.
-Cane and palm vinegars are common in the Philippines.
-In Southeast Asia there’s coconut vinegar.
-And in China they make a black vinegar from grain.
+Cane and palm vinegar are common in the Philippines.
+In Southeast Asia, there’s coconut vinegar.
+And in China, they make black vinegar from grain.

-So, now you know more than you ever wanted to about vinegars.
+So, now you know more than you ever wanted to about vinegar.
 But give some of these a try and see what they can do for food that needs a little perking up.
 Or if you have a problem overeating, a small shot of vinegar will keep you from wanting all that food.
-Vinegars have been around for thousands of years.
+Kinds of vinegar have been around for thousands of years.
 There has to be a reason.